Kaveri-0911/CodeAlpha_HotelReservationSystem/README.md

 ## How to Run

-Prerequisites:
-- Java Development Kit (JDK) 8 or higher
-- A code editor or IDE (e.g., IntelliJ IDEA, Eclipse, or Visual Studio Code) or terminal to run the program

 Steps:
 1. Download the source code file: HotelReservationSystem.java
-2. Compile the program using the command:
+2. Compile the program using the command: javac HotelReservationSystem.java
-3. Run the program using the command:
+3. Run the program using the command: java HotelReservationSystem
-4. Follow the menu prompts in the console to interact with the application

 ## Classes Overview